Join 57,415 subscribers and get free updates!

 • If the conversation starts to fall apart, say “great to meet you, I’m gonna run to the bathroom/grab a drink” and then go do that thing and move on to the next group.

-Ramit has also written a few great posts (and a must-watch video) on building social skills.
+New York Times bestselling author Ramit Sethi has also written a few great posts on building social skills, and this video:

 Be Proactive